 Another difference between high school and college: You are able to drop a class if you decide you don’t want to take it.
 Do not waste money on a textbook if you think you may drop the class.

 If your coursework indicates that you will need the book, don’t automatically buy a new copy from the campus bookstore.
-First, find out if the book is available digitally via iBooks, in the textbooks section at Amazon, your college bookstore or some other online source.
-As with regular books, often a digital copy is cheaper than a physical copy.
-(Living on the Cheap has 10 ways to save on college textbooks.)
+First, read our Living on the Cheap article about 10 ways to save on college textbooks.

 If you prefer a hard-copy, check off-campus booksellers, Amazon and other college websites for used copies of the book.
 The truth is that most college students aren’t that hard on their books — some never actually crack them open.
 Buying a used book can save you more than 50% off the cover price.
 Try the BookFinder website, which searches the inventories of several leading online booksellers to find the best prices.

 You can rent some textbooks online for even less.
-According to the National Association of College Stores, more than 2,400 of its 3,000 member bookstores offer rental textbooks, and that number is expected to soon include all member stores.
 Prices are between 33% and 55% of a new printed book’s cover price.

 Note: Keep your receipts for hard-copy textbooks; you may be asked for them when you sell your books back to the bookstore at the end of the term.